Smoke from Western wildfires can influence Arctic sea ice, researchers find

 Death.

 I had forgotten about the shadow man, who would follow me through dream-worlds, never saying a word.
-No, I’d catch him in the recesses of the imaginary world, waiting—always waiting.
+I’d simply glimpse him in the recesses of the imaginary world, waiting—always waiting.
 But for what, I never knew.

 At some point I decided the figure was the devil.